-The consolidated financial statements of the Group have been prepared in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union and applicable law.
+The consolidated financial statements of the Group have been prepared in accordance UK adopted International Accounting Standards (UK IAS) and applicable law.
 The financial statements have been prepared on a historical-cost basis, except for financial assets and financial liabilities held at fair value through profit or loss (FVTPL) that have been measured at fair value.
 The financial statements have been prepared on a going concern basis.